Fourth of July, Gulfport, FL

-I have been a master class instructor at the Chautauqua Institution and I have taught at Carnegie Mellon University, Western Kentucky University's Mountain Workshop, the Sundance Photographic Workshops and Southern Illinois University Carbondale’s “South of 64” Workshop and Pittsburgh Filmmakers.
+I have been a master class instructor at the Chautauqua Institution and I have also taught at Carnegie Mellon University, Western Kentucky University's Mountain Workshop, the Sundance Photographic Workshops and Southern Illinois University Carbondale’s “South of 64” Workshop and Pittsburgh Filmmakers.

 I have a BFA in Visual Communications from Ohio University.